PROFESSIONAL | CORPORATE

 Leah Roper - Assistant to Wendy Nolan

-Currently studying Interior Design at Spokane Falls Community College, Leah is passionate in diving into the balance of art and science that is design.
+Leah is passionate in diving into the balance of art and science that is design.
 She has a keen interest in applying modern-day resources to aid in the creation of spaces both functionally efficient and aesthetically cohesive, in addition to designing with a mindfulness concerning the impact on our planet’s environment.
-Her long-term goals involve earning a Bachelor’s degree in Interior Design, becoming LEED certified and completing her NCIDQ examination.
+She is working toward a Bachelor’s degree in Interior Design, becoming LEED certified and completing her NCIDQ examination.
 At this point in time she is eagerly broadening her knowledge of the field as an assistant designer while enjoying keeping up to date with the latest trends in design, and is busy juggling the full schedule that college life brings with it.

 Roger Snipes - Financial Manager